 It goes without saying that social media is an essential tool in your content marketing efforts.
 But while Instagram, Twitter and Facebook are big business when it comes to content marketing, professional social network LinkedIn often gets overlooked.
 The secret here, though, is that no stone should be left unturned when it comes to using social media for successful content marketing practices, and that includes LinkedIn.
 According to digital marketing agency Omnicore, a whopping 45% of all social media traffic to a company’s homepage comes from LinkedIn.
 Additionally, it’s growing.
 Comments, likes, and shares on the platform are up more than 60% year-on-year.

 It’s clear that LinkedIn shouldn’t be underestimated.
-So here are five tips to ensure best practice in using the network to your advantage for content marketing purposes…
+So here are six tips to ensure best practice in using the network to your advantage for content marketing purposes…

 The first thing you should know about using LinkedIn for your content marketing purposes is that there are two main ways to share content on the platform.
 One is via “articles” and the other way is through “posts”.
 While “articles” are much longer in form and are equivalent to blogs, “posts” are more like status updates – like those you’d publish on Twitter – with a limit of 1,300 characters.